Start your digital transformation journey now

 Psychographic Market Segmentation

-The trick here is to define what psychological traits will be helpful outside the CRM and in the global world of omnichannel engagement.
+The trick here is to define what psychological traits will be helpful outside the CRM and in the global world of omnichannel HCP engagement.
 That which lies on the surface — introversion/extraversion, Myers-Briggs types, empathy scales — is not very helpful per se.
 That is until you find combinations that serve to determine common psychological types.

 For example, you may notice that the more pragmatic, cost-aware physicians are also patient-centric in their values.
 They’re generally more open to communications with pharmaceuticals regardless of their introversion/extraversion score.